 Employers have a duty of care when it comes to their workers undertaking their tasks from home.
 The Workplace Health and Safety Act 1995 says that employees working from home are still covered when injury occurs.

-Employers must take reasonable steps to ensure employee’s safety, including making sure an employee’s home area meets workplace health and safety requirements and completing a risk assessment.
+Employers must take reasonable steps to ensure their employee’s safety, including making sure an employee’s home area meets workplace health and safety requirements, and completing a risk assessment.